 After the year that was 2020, we know that this summer — more than ever — our students are itching to be out and about, hanging out with family and friends, going to events, and doing all the things we missed out on last year.
-And trust us when we say, we want that for you too!
-It’s also important to strike a balance between enjoying the summer and keeping up with responsibilities at school.
+And trust us when we say we want that for you too!
+It’s also essential to strike a balance between enjoying the summer and keeping up with responsibilities at school.
+So when it comes to taking summer classes, we want to help.

 Here are 5 tips to help you stay motivated with your studies during the summer: